edhamma/saints/saints.rst

 several rumors that people have invested in her schemes and lost their money.

-In 1992 1 ran into Mukti at the Neem Karoli Baba Ashram in Taos, New Mexico.
+In 1992 I ran into Mukti at the Neem Karoli Baba Ashram in Taos, New Mexico.
 She told me that the person I knew as Mukti was dead and that she was a new person.
 The only difference I could detect was that the old Mukti would have asked for a clean slate.
 True to form, I have heard